gremid/idrovora/README.md

-# Idrovora - A pump station for your XProc pipelines
+# idrovora - A pump station for your XProc pipelines

 _This is work in progress!_